vyomasystems-lab/challenges-Madala-Neha03/level1_design1/README.md

 dut.sel.value = 30
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the MUX outut to the expected value.

 The following error is seen: